Table of Contents

 - Apply cold eye mask for 3 days solid

-- Apply kenacomb ointment into your nostrils 2x day
+- Apply kenacomb ointment inside your nostrils 2x day

 - Rest up.
 No activity apart from walking around the house.
 You don’t need to rest in bed.
-Sitting up is better.
+Sitting up better.
 Watch TV or read a book.
-No exercise for 3-5 weeks (anything that raises your heart rate).
-You can wander around the shops after 1 week if you must
+No exercise for 3 weeks (anything that raises your heart rate).
+You can wander around the shops or walk the dog after 1 week.

 - Keep well hydrated and refrain from very hot or spicy foods.